Stranglers break out of punk mould with classical and ballet

 BALLET MASH UP

-He describes the ballet, based on the 1981 album "The Gospel According to the Meninblack", as a mix of "Frankenstein with Madame Butterfly" - although it is still very much a work in progress and could take years to complete.
+He describes the ballet, based on 1981 album "The Gospel According to the Meninblack" as a mix of "Frankenstein with Madame Butterfly" - although it is still very much a work in progress and could take years to complete.

 "We are entering uncharted territory here.
 Can you be an old punk?
-But while the creative juices are flowing anything is possible," the 61-year-old said.
+But while the creative juices are flowing anything is possible," said the 61-year-old.

 The group now comprises Burnel and two other longstanding members, keyboardist Dave Greenfield and drummer Jet Black, who turns 75 this year and is often replaced by Jim Macaulay due to ill health.
 Guitarist Baz Warne joined in 2000.